timsutton/osx-vm-templates/README.md

 - Vagrant's included [VirtualBox provider](http://docs.vagrantup.com/v2/virtualbox/index.html)
 - [Parallels](https://github.com/Parallels/vagrant-parallels)

-*Note*: People have [reported issues](https://github.com/timsutton/osx-vm-templates/issues/72) using VirtualBox as of version 5.1.x.
-The 5.0.x releases seem to still work.

 It's possible to build a machine with different admin account settings, and without the vagrant ssh keys, for use with other systems, e.g. continuous integration.

 Use with the Fusion provider requires Vagrant 1.3.0, and use with the VirtualBox provider Vagrant 1.6.3 if using the Rsync file sync mechanism.
 Note that the VeeWee template also does not have any VirtualBox or Parallels support.